Source

 import { PredefinedColors } from "@ionic/core";

-import { ForAngularModule } from 'src/lib/for-angular.module';
+import { ForAngularCommonModule } from 'src/lib/for-angular-common.module';

-import { EventConstants, RouteDirections } from "src/lib/engine/constants";
+import { ComponentEventNames, RouteDirections } from "src/lib/engine/constants";

 import { StringOrBoolean } from "src/lib/engine/types";

-import { stringToBoolean } from "src/lib/helpers/utils";
+import { stringToBoolean } from "src/lib/utils/helpers";

 import { Location } from '@angular/common';

-import { windowEventEmitter } from "src/lib/helpers/utils";
+import { windowEventEmitter } from "src/lib/utils/helpers";

 import { addIcons } from 'ionicons';